-Y Combinator is now accepting applications for the Summer 2014 funding cycle.
-It will take place in Mountain View, CA from June through August 2014.
+Y Combinator is now accepting applications for the Winter 2015 funding cycle.
+It will take place in Mountain View, CA from January through March 2015.

 We decide who to fund after each day of interviews.
 Yes decisions will include the amount we’ll invest and the percent of the company we’d want for it.
 (We do not of course ask for anything from nonprofits.)

 If we invest in you, your group is expected to move to the Bay Area for January through March 2015.
 You can of course leave afterward if you want, but it's a good place for a startup to be.